Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 One of the lesser-discussed but critical features of CIRS is its effect on the brain.
 MRI studies (NeuroQuant imaging) have shown that patients with CIRS often have volume loss in the caudate nucleus and gray matter, along with swelling in the forebrain and amygdala.
 This leads to symptoms like memory loss, emotional instability, poor concentration, and sleep disruption.

 The Shoemaker Protocol includes tools to reverse these changes—not just manage them.
-Treatment with VIP (vasoactive intestinal peptide), for example, has been shown to normalize brain inflammation, reduce symptom clusters, restore grey matter nucleic, and improve visual contrast sensitivity (VCS), which is often impaired in CIRS.
+Treatment with VIP (vasoactive intestinal peptide), for example, has been shown to normalize brain inflammation, reduce symptom clusters, restore grey matter nucleic, and improve Visual Contrast Sensitivity, which is often impaired in CIRS.

 CIRS is not a condition that can be solved with supplements alone.
 In fact, indiscriminate supplement use can sometimes worsen symptoms—especially in patients also dealing with mast cell activation syndrome (MCAS) or multiple chemical sensitivities (MCS).
 These conditions often overlap with CIRS, and they require a careful, medically guided approach.